 How to Complete Your Journey through Ferry to Pangkor Island?

 The Malaysian government, keeping in view the growing popularity and reach of tourist of Pangkor Island, has taken certain measures to ensure that people can travel to this place, without any hassle.
 Being one of the biggest tourist destinations now, the influx of tourists in Pangkor Island over the years has only been augmented.

 Tourists can easily access Pangkor Island by various means.
 By air, they can directly fly from Subang Terminal with Berjaya Airlines.
 If not by air, you can also get through ferry to Pangkor Island.
 The interested tourists can get to the ferry through two jetties.
-The Lumut jetty and the Marina Jett read on to know in detail about them:
+The Lumut jetty and the Marina jetty.
+Read on to know more details:

 • The Lumut Jetty: